ai4life-opencalls/AI4Life-MDC24-example-submission/README.md

 - [ ] Make sure that the `INPUT_PATH` and `OUTPUT_PATH` are correct.
 - [ ] Check that all the requirements are contained in the `requirements.txt` and `Dockerfile`
 - [ ] Check that the result is saved in the `.mha` format.
 Otherwise, the evaluation container won't be able to find your result.
-- [ ] Check that the result image shape is the same as the input image.
+- [ ] Check that the result image shape is saved in [B,H,W,C] format

 ### Interfaces
 Every Algorithm on the Grand Challenge platform must have an input and output interface.